Why do geospatial data standards matter?

 Ordnance Survey has become a centre of expertise for geospatial standards.
 We are consulted on a regular basis by governmental departments, national police forces, the MOD, local government authorities – they come to OS, seeking our standardised geospatial data.

 A significant part of our success has been from dedicated research.
-We have taken the time to see what standards organisations and individuals want to follow, and an example of this can be found here:
+We have taken the time to see what standards organisations and individuals want to follow, and an example of this can be found in our report ‘Geospatial Standards for UK data providers’.

 See the questionnaires we sent to our targeted stakeholders, their responses, and our recommendations.
 We want to make the most of geospatial data and having these standards in place helps make that possible.